gladiaio/gladia-samples/php/README.md

 ### run

-You can run a live example by running :
+You can run a live example by running:

 ```bash
 cd pre-recorded && php transcription.php